 Amazon has taken big steps to become a leader in the post-Toys”R”Us, toy-buying landscape.
 Specifically, the company shipped its inaugural printed holiday toy catalog in November to millions of customers to raise awareness and remind buyers familiar with catalog shopping of their product offering.
 Meanwhile, Amazon’s 12 Days of Deals kicked off on December 4 with big sales on toys.

-In addition to those at the lower end of this age bracket that may still be buying toys like video games for themselves, there are older millennials at the higher end of the age bracket that are that are starting to buy gifts for their own kids, nieces, and nephews.
+Those at the lower end of this age bracket that may still be buying toys like video games for themselves.
+In addition, older millennials are starting to buy gifts for their own kids and family.
 As a result, we’ll likely see an emerging generation of gift recipients become most familiar with holiday toy gifts from Amazon.

 Nike Takes Holiday Lead of Apparel Brands Selling on Amazon

 With several major retailers recently deciding to join Amazon instead of competing with them, we also were interested in a consumer pulse of apparel brands shoppers are buying on Amazon brand storefronts this holiday season.
-With retailers understanding that they need to be wherever the consumer is shopping, and Amazon now taking the online lead from Google in product searches, the trend makes sense.
+This trend makes send, with retailers understanding that they need to be wherever the consumer is shopping, and Amazon now taking the online lead from Google in product searches.

 While it’s still early in Amazon becoming a destination for buying fashion brands, we asked Amazon shoppers which major retailers they’ve purchased from on the Amazon marketplace already this holiday shopping season.